Ordinary Time: September 17th

 - Read the Congregation for the Doctrine of the Faith's document, Doctrinal Note on Some Questions Regarding the Participation of Catholics in Political Life.

-- Read The Seven Words on the Cross and The Art of Dying Well (pdf file) by St. Robert Bellarmine online.
+- Read The Seven Words Spoken on the Cross and The Art of Dying Well by St. Robert Bellarmine online.

-- Read Volume One of St. Robert Bellarmine's major work, Controversies of the Christian Faith here.
-You can also read The Art of Dying Well online here
+- You can also read The Art of Dying Well online here.

-- Watch this short video on St. Robert Bellarmine
+- Watch this short video about St. Hildegard from Sheen Center for Thought and Culture.

 Stigmata of St. Francis